Free CV template download

 If you are inexperienced such as a school leaver or graduate, then your education section should be detailed to showcase more of your educational aptitude.

 Quick tip: Any qualifications that are important to your target roles should be mentioned at the top of your CV also to ensure they get noticed quickly.
+See also our best CV templates.

 Check your CV thoroughly